Triple Wren Dahlia Festival We invite you to join Triple Wren Farms

 Berry Picking in Whatcom County has so many farms open to the public that there is something for everyone – organic, no-spray, conventional, farm stand, u-pick, family-friendly, business and restaurant on-site, rustic DIY Style, and everything in between.
 To narrow it down a bit, I’ve chosen to focus on a few smaller, perhaps less well-known, no-spray and organic farms.

-There is something special to me about finding a farm that none of my guests know about, getting an excellent deal on ultra-fresh berries, and then leaving the cash and a hand-written note on the farm stand table.
-One of these off-the-beaten-path adventures is just up the road from us.
+There is something special to me about finding a farm that none of my guests know about, getting an excellent deal on ultra-fresh berries, and one of these off-the-beaten-path adventures is just up the road from us.
 A friend of ours has No-Spray blueberries.
 Another hidden gem is Home Farm Family, and I consider it a one-stop-shop with a farmstand.
 You can find the details below.

 What makes a beautiful Lynden afternoon even better?
 A trip to pick your strawberries!
 Just a short drive from the Farmstead is a very popular U-pick called Barbies Berries.
 Be prepared to pick a bunch because it’s hard to pass any up once you start picking.
 Take a deep breath when you arrive on the field because the air smells like strawberries!